-B. The Graduate Council
+3.1.B The Graduate Council

-The Graduate Council consists of ten members of the graduate faculty named by the president-chancellor on joint recommendations of the graduate dean and the chief academic officer of the campus for overlapping three-year terms.
-Nominations for membership on the Council shall be made by the academic deans of colleges or schools offering graduate programs.
-There shall be an additional member from the professional library staff nominated by the dean of libraries and appointed in the same manner as other members for a three-year term.
-The dean of the graduate school shall serve as ex-officio member and secretary of the Graduate Council.
+The Graduate Council shall consist of ten members of the graduate faculty named by the Chancellor on joint recommendations of the graduate Dean and the chief academic officer of the campus for overlapping three-year terms.
+Nominations for membership on the Council shall be made by the academic Deans of colleges or schools offering graduate programs.
+There shall be an additional member from the professional library staff nominated by the Dean of libraries and appointed in the same manner as other members for a three-year term.
+The Dean of the graduate school shall serve as ex-officio member and secretary of the Graduate Council.

-The Graduate Council serves as the policymaking body for the entire graduate program of the campus.
-It addresses policies governing academic standards, program development and review, faculty qualifications, and the consistency and integrity with which the entire graduate program is operated.
+The Graduate Council shall serve as the policymaking body for the entire graduate program of the campus.
+It shall be concerned with policies governing academic standards, program development and review, faculty qualifications, and the consistency and integrity with which the entire graduate program is operated.

-Officers of the Graduate Council shall be a chairperson, vice-chairperson, and secretary (Graduate Dean).
+Officers of the Graduate Council shall be a chairperson, vice-chairperson, and secretary.
 The Council shall elect its chairperson and vice-chairperson who shall serve terms of two years.

-The Graduate Council is convened by the chairperson of the Council.
+The Graduate Council shall meet at the call of the chairperson of the Council.
 The Council shall meet at least three times per academic year with written notice and agenda sent in adequate time to each member of the Council.

-C. The Teacher Education Council
+3.1.C The Teacher Education Council

-The Teacher Education Council consists of representatives from all areas of the University which contribute to the teacher preparation program.
-It shall be the responsibility of the President-Chancellor, in consultation with the chief academic officer, to determine the number, term and manner of appointment of the membership.
-The dean of the college of education, arts and humanities serves as ex-officio member and secretary of the Teacher Education Council.
+The Teacher Education Council shall consist of representatives from all areas of the University which contribute to the teacher preparation program.
+It shall be the responsibility of the Chancellor, in consultation with the chief academic officer, to determine the number, term and manner of appointment of the membership.
+The Dean of the college of education shall serve as ex-officio member and secretary of the Teacher Education Council.

-Officers of the Council shall be a chairperson, vice-chairperson, and secretary (CoEAH Dean).
+Officers of the Council shall be a chairperson, vice-chairperson, and secretary.
 The Council shall elect its chairperson and vice-chairperson who shall serve terms of two years.
 A consecutive two-year term shall not be served.
 The Teacher Education Council shall be familiar with standards of accrediting agencies and the applicable statutes of Louisiana.
 It is the Council's responsibility to formulate and propose University policy and procedures whereby there will be maintained a balance between professional preparation, general cultural attainment, and mastery of the subject content field in each curriculum in teacher education.
-All policies offered by the Council are subject to the approval of University administration and Board of Supervisors.
+All policies offered by the Council are subject to the approval of the University administration and Board of Supervisors.

 The Council shall meet at least once per semester at the call of the chairperson.
 Minutes shall be kept of all meetings and transmitted to the chief academic officer of the campus.
+Should the Council fail to meet, such failure shall be called to the attention of the chief academic officer by the secretary.